lyhue1991/eat_tensorflow2_in_30_days/Chapter1-1.md

 ### 1. Data Preparation

-The purpose of the Titanic dataset is to predict whether the given passengers could be survived after Titinic hit the iceburg titanic, according to their personal information.
+The purpose of the Titanic dataset is to predict whether the given passengers could be survived after Titinic hit the iceburg, according to their personal information.

 We usually use DataFrame from the pandas library to pre-process the structured data.